HcashOrg/hcwiki/docs/getting-started/user-guides/using-hcgui.md

 The overview tab gives a quick summary of your total HC (spendable and locked in tickets) and a list of recent transactions.

 The "Rescan Blockchain" button will force a rescan of all of your owned addresses to check for new transactions.
-This can sometimes fix issues where hcgui is displaying an incorrect balance.
+This can sometimes fix issues where hcGUI is displaying an incorrect balance.
 Note - this button will not redownload the whole blockchain.

 ![Overview Tab](/img/decrediton/overview.png)